 The Manhattan Bridge has a pedestrian path, and where it ends in Manhattan's Chinatown neighborhood is some blocks north of where the Brooklyn Bridge hits Manhattan at City Hall.
 The Manhattan Bridge is usually much less crowded on weekends and holidays than the Brooklyn Bridge and is a great way to make your way into Chinatown.

 Walk on the South Side

 The experience of walking or jogging across the Manhattan Bridge depends on how much company you've got on the narrow pedestrian walkway, which is enclosed with a high fence on both sides.
 Unlike the Williamsburg Bridge, the pedestrian path on the Manhattan Bridge is narrow, and it's underneath, not above, the traffic.

 Be street smart: The Manhattan Bridge can be lonesome at off-peak hours.
-That said, runners and walkers headed to Chinatown or Soho, or who just can't be bothered with dodging the fast cyclists, gawking tourists, and other walkers on the Brooklyn Bridge, might just prefer the Manhattan Bridge route.
+That said, runners and walkers headed to Chinatown or Soho or those who just can't be bothered with dodging the fast cyclists, gawking tourists, and other walkers on the Brooklyn Bridge might just prefer the Manhattan Bridge route.
 It's no-nonsense.
 And it gets you there.
 It's a choice bridge for many locals.
 Compared to the Brooklyn Bridge, the Manhattan Bridge offers joggers and walkers a grittier experience.
 Overhead subways rumble across the Manhattan Bridge, as well as cars.

 Edited by Alison Lowenstein